brunoasm/varKoder_development/README.md

 # varKoder development

-This repository holds scripts used in the initial development of varKoder
+This repository holds scripts used in the initial development of varKoder.
+See the following publications for details:

+de Medeiros, B.A.S., Cai, L., Flynn, P.J. et al. A composite universal DNA signature for the tree of life.
+Nat Ecol Evol (2025). https://doi.org/10.1038/s41559-025-02752-1

+Asprino, R.C., Cai, L., Yan, Y. , ..., Davis, C.C., de Medeiros, B.A.S.
+A curated benchmark dataset for molecular identification based on genome skimming.
+Sci Data 12, 906 (2025). https://doi.org/10.1038/s41597-025-05230-2

+It has also been archived on Figshare: de Medeiros et al. Archived code for: A composite universal DNA signature for the Tree of Life.
+Figshare https://doi.org/10.6084/m9.figshare.8304017 (2025).

 ## varKoder_mapping